Crown Jewel (2021): Storylines

 At SummerSlam, Bobby Lashley defended the WWE Championship against WWE Hall of Famer Goldberg.
 Lashley was declared the winner after the referee called off the match due to Goldberg injuring his knee and rendering him unable to continue.
 Following the match, as Lashley continued to attack Goldberg, his 15-year-old son Gage came out and jumped on Lashley's back.
 Lashley then applied the Hurt Lock on Gage only to release him and flee due to Goldberg aiding his son.
 Goldberg was then off television due to his (kayfabe) injury while Lashley lost his championship to Big E. Goldberg returned on the October 4 episode of Raw and proclaimed that he would kill Lashley for what he did to his son.
 Lashley came out and stated that his attack on Gage was a misunderstanding, which Goldberg refused to believe.
 Lashley then stated he would face Goldberg at Crown Jewel on the condition that the match was a No Holds Barred match, which Goldberg gladly accepted.
 The day of the event, it was announced that the match would have an added stipulation of Falls Count Anywhere.

 On the September 27 episode of Raw, after Big E retained the WWE Championship in a Steel Cage match, he was attacked by Drew McIntyre, who wanted a shot at the WWE Championship.
 The following week, after McIntyre and Big E's match, Big E accepted the challenge and the match was scheduled for Crown Jewel.

-On the October 1 episode of SmackDown, WWE announced the return of the King of the Ring tournament, as well as the establishment of a female counterpart called the Queen's Crown tournament.
-Both the 2021 King of the Ring and inaugural Queen's Crown tournaments, each consisting of eight wrestlers evenly divided between the Raw and SmackDown brands, began on the October 8 episode of SmackDown, with the finals of each being held at Crown Jewel.
+On the October 1 episode of SmackDown, WWE announced the return of the King of the Ring tournament, following the last tournament in 2019, as well as the establishment of a female counterpart called the Queen's Crown tournament.
+Both the 22nd King of the Ring and inaugural Queen's Crown tournaments, each consisting of eight wrestlers evenly divided between the Raw and SmackDown brands, began on the October 8 episode of SmackDown, with the finals of each being held at Crown Jewel.

 At Money in the Bank, Seth Rollins cost Edge his match for the Universal Championship as Rollins felt he deserved to be in the title match, and that Edge cut in line ahead of him.
 This led to a match at SummerSlam that Edge won.
 Unsatisfied, Rollins challenged Edge to a rematch that occurred on the September 10 episode of SmackDown that Rollins won.
 Rollins was still unsatisfied, however, as he continued to taunt Edge over the next few weeks due to Edge not announcing his retirement.
 Rollins challenged Edge to appear on SmackDown and accept another rematch.
 On the October 1 episode, Edge appeared to confront Rollins, however, as Rollins thought that Edge would not appear, he instead went directly to Edge's house and proceeded to make himself at home.
 The following week on SmackDown, Edge attacked Rollins and challenged him to a Hell in a Cell match, which was scheduled for Crown Jewel.